substance/texture/README.md

 ```

-See our [test example](examples/editor.html) for a complete intergration scenario.
+See our [test example](examples/editor.html) for a complete integration scenario.

 ## Development